Proper Conflict-free Coloring of Graphs with Large Maximum Degree: Fractional Coloring

 Now we prove that (2) implies (1).
 Assume that (2) holds.
 Suppose to the contrary that the fractional proper conflict-free chromatic number of $(G,\Hy)$ is greater than \Emph{$t$}.
 By the duality theorem of linear programming, there exist nonnegative functions $f_1: V(G) \rightarrow {\mathbb R}_{\geq 0}$ and $g_1: E(\Hy) \rightarrow {\mathbb R}_{\geq 0}$\aside{$f_1$, $g_1$} such that $\sum_{v \in V(G)}f_1(v)+ \sum_{z \in E(\Hy)}g_1(z)>t$, and for every stable set $S$ in $G$, we have $\sum_{v \in S}f_1(v) + \sum_{z \in E(\Hy), |z \cap S|=1}g_1(z) \leq 1$.
 Let $s := \sum_{v \in V(G)}f_1(v)+\sum_{z \in E(\Hy)}g_1(z)$.\aside{$s$} Note that $s>t$.
 Let $f$ and $g$ be the functions such that $f:=\frac{1}{s} \cdot f_1$ and $g:=\frac{1}{s} \cdot g_1$.\aside{$f$, $g$} Hence $\sum_{v \in V(G)}f(v)+\sum_{z \in E(\Hy)}g(z) = \frac{1}{s} \cdot (\sum_{v \in V(G)}f_1(v)+\sum_{z \in E(\Hy)}g_1(z)) = 1$, and for every stable set $S$ in $G$, we have $\sum_{v \in S}f(v) + \sum_{z \in E(\Hy), |z \cap S|=1}g(z) = \frac{1}{s} \cdot (\sum_{v \in S}f_1(v) + \sum_{z \in E(\Hy), |z \cap S|=1}g_1(z)) \leq \frac{1}{s} < \frac{1}{t}$, contradicting (2). \end{proof}

 To prove Lemma~\ref{weighted_1}, the second main step in our plan, we need the following three lemmas to bound various probabilities.
 The first is the Chernoff Bound, which is well-known (proofs are available in most probability textbooks).
-The second and third are straightforward applications of elementary calculus; for completeness, we include their proofs below.
+The second and third are straightforward applications of elementary calculus, so we defer their proofs to the appendix.

 \begin{lem}[Chernoff bound] Let $X_1,\ldots,X_n$ be i.i.d.\ random variables such that for every $i \in[n]$, we have $X_i=1$ with probability $p$ and $X_i=0$ with probability $1-p$.
 Let $X:=\sum_{i=1}^nX_i$.
 For every $\delta$ with $0<\delta<1$, we have $P(|X-{\mathbb E}[X]| \geq \delta {\mathbb E}[X]) \leq 2e^{-\delta^2{\mathbb E}[X]/3}$. \end{lem}